 See your airline if your luggage is lost or damaged, there are a number of airline companies in the baggage reclaim area.
 Along with these there are other affiliates and hire car companies.
 The car hire offices can also be accessed outside the baggage zone, on the other side in the public area.

 There are a large number of trolleys in the baggage reclaim area.
 You may take one as you enter the baggage area and walk to your carousel.
-They are free charge and numerous, also found throughout the whole airport.
+They are free of charge and numerous and can be found throughout the whole airport.

 Go to the Animal Claim desk in the baggage reclaim area between carousels 10 and 11.

-There are some cash machines located by the main exits of the baggage reclaim zone, although there are a number spread out in this zone and throughout the airport.
+There are some cash machines located by the main exits of the baggage reclaim zone and there are a number of others spread out in this zone and throughout the airport.

-Depending on which part of the airport you initially arrived in from, this will effect on which side of the arrivals hall you will appear.
-If someone is collecting you, like friends or a pre-booked private transfer driver, make sure they have your flight number so they know which part of arrivals to wait for you.
+Depending on which Airport Module you initially arrived at, this will affect on which side of the arrivals hall you will appear.
+If someone is collecting you, make sure they have your flight number so they know in which part of arrivals to wait for you.
 There is also a central meeting point in the public arrivals hall that is clearly marked.

-Please also see our page “Covid 19 – What you need to know when travelling via Palma Airport“.
+Please note that, due to current circumstances, there are some additional procedures and rules to be aware of when arriving at Palma Airport.
+For more information please see our page “COVID 19 – What you need to know when travelling via Palma Airport“.